 What Kinds of Cases Go to Sidney, IA Small Claims Court?

 You can always sue an individual Sidney, IA Small Claims Court if they live in Sidney, IA County.
 You can always sue a company in Sidney, IA Small Claims Court if their business is located in Sidney, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Sidney, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes

 - Personal injury claims (such as dog bites)

 - Collection on debts or loan repayments